stammen/Win32Communication/README.md

-# UWP to Win32 App Communication without an App Service
+# UWP to Win32 Desktop App Communication without an App Service

 Win32Communication is an example of how to communicate between a UWP app and an external Win32 Desktop app.